NovaSoftworks/cs-uip-ui/charts/ui/README.md

-# Nova Softworks - User Identity Platform (UIP) UI Chart
+# Nova Softworks - User Identity Platform (UIP) UI chart

 This Helm chart deploys the Nova Softworks UIP user interface on a Kubernetes cluster.
 It is intended to be used with Argo CD or any GitOps workflow and is configured to serve the UI behind an optional Ingress.

-## Application Overview
+## Application overview

-This chart deploys a SvelteKit-based frontend application built for managing Nova Softworks user accounts.
+This chart deploys a SvelteKit-based frontend application built for Nova Softworks self service user account management.
+For all available options, please check the values.yaml file of the chart.

-### Environment Variables
+### Environment variables

 - `PUBLIC_BASE_URL`: **Required**.
 This must be the public URL where the application will be served (e.g., `https://account.novasoftworks.com`).
 This value must be set via the `deployment.env` list in your values file.